heathshults/tabbed-code-highlighter/README.md

 Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown ðŸš€

-Cherry on the cake ðŸ’ðŸframebox] comes with a [Progressive Web App](https://framekit.app) to remote control your slides ðŸ“±
+Cherry on the cake framebox] comes with a [Progressive Web App](https://framekit.app) to remote control your slides

 ## Table of contents